• Skip to primary navigation

 So if you’re up for trying something new and you’re not afraid of a little spice, give them a go.
 If you’re not a big fan of spicy food you could easily reduce or leave out the cayenne.
 To be honest I was afraid my kids wouldn’t like them, but to my surprise they did!
 And I’m sure you will too!
 They’ve still got all the best aspects of a traditional Reuben going on; rye bread, corned beef, fermented cabbage, and melty, gooey cheese.

 • Rye bread: I actually used a sourdough rye bread from my favorite local bakery WheatFields.
 Soooo good!!!
-As always, I recommend a high-quality artisan bread.
+As always, I recommend high-quality artisan bread.
 Pumpernickel would be a solid choice as well.

-• Corned beef: You can’t beat corned beef sliced right off a fresh cooked brisket, however, I realize that for most households corned beef is not a staple.
+• Corned beef: You can’t beat corned beef sliced right off a freshly cooked brisket, however, I realize that for most households corned beef is not a staple.
 Not only that, but having to prepare the corned beef throws the quickness and convenience of this recipe right out the window.
 That being said corned beef is super simple to cook and hands-off.
 I stuck mine in a crockpot on low heat, covered it with water, and left it to do its thing overnight.
 If you’re not up to this, deli meat is fine.

 • Kimchi: Use your favorite!
 I’ve been dying to make my own kimchi, but haven’t gotten around to it yet, so I used what I had on hand.

-• Pepperjack cheese
+• Pepper Jack cheese

 • Mayonnaise

-First you will need to remove the excess liquid from the kimchi.
+First, you will need to remove the excess liquid from the kimchi.
 Put it in a strainer and press down on it with a spoon/fork or your hands to remove as much liquid as possible.

 Combine the kimchi with the mayo and cayenne pepper in a small bowl.
 Set aside.